andrewdoak/aic-api-react/README.md

 #### Per Scholas
 Thank you to [Per Scholas](https://perscholas.org/) for living out its [mission](https://perscholas.org/about-per-scholas/) and providing the tuition-free tech training that has enabled me in so many ways.

-Big thanks to Kat[Kat Saung](https://github.com/KatySaung/), my classmate, for helping without knowing she did.
+Big thanks to [Katherine Saung](https://github.com/KatySaung/), my classmate, for helping without knowing she did.
 Some of the searches I tried based off of an informal discussion led to several UX and back end improvements.
 And thank you to my cohort at large.
 Discord people: "you know what it is!"
 #### LinkedIn Learning & Chicago Public Library
 I used the [LinkedIn Learning](https://www.linkedin.com/learning/?u=116852650) platform and [Chicago Public Library's](https://www.chipublib.org) subscription to the service for research, reinforcement of React concepts, and to learn new things in building this app.
 I'll continue to do so as I further it.